Rajoy's Spanish re-election plan in doubt after local battering

 But many voters have hardly felt the recovery and, following a string of corruption scandals that have touched the ruling party, they turned on Sunday to new forces such as the anti-austerity Podemos ('We Can') and market-friendly Ciudadanos ('Citizens').

-Although the PP won the most votes overall, the rise of the upstart parties meant it lost its majorities in powerful regional governments and city halls across the country, its worst result in 20 years.

 "It's time to reflect.
 The party is badly hit...
 For sure, we're going the wrong way.
-We are the party that won the most votes but voters sent us a message of anger," said a senior PP member who attended a meeting of the PP's executive committee on Monday and declined to be named.
+We are the party that won the most votes but voters sent us a message of anger," said a senior PP member, who declined to be named.

 "We haven't seriously done self-criticism ...
-Something is not working and we have to properly diagnose what," he added.
+Something is not working and we have to properly diagnose what," he said before a meeting of the PP's executive committee scheduled for Monday.

-Asked if he still believed he was the best possible candidate for the general election, he said: "Yes."

-"The victory of the People's Party is unquestionable although we suffered a notable loss in votes," he said.
+While the PP got more votes than any other party in the municipal polls as well as in nine of the 13 regions that voted this weekend, it suffered its worst electoral result in more than two decades.

-The PP lost about 2.5 million votes from the last local elections four years ago, and close to 5 million from its landslide victory in the 2011 general election.
+It lost about 2.5 million votes from the last local elections four years ago and close to 5 million from its landslide victory in the 2011 general election.

 Even loyal PP voters believe their party is heading for more trouble unless it changes.